WILD FOODIES' HOME PAGE

 CONDITIONS: sun-partial shade

-PORTION: no more than 5 per day, and not every day.
+PORTION: no more than 5 per day for children and 10 for adults, and not every day.

 COMMENT: Dates back to dinosaurs.
 Oldest living tree, a living fossil.
-The cooked seed/nut tastes like a nutty pea or chestnut with the look and texture of a light-green jellybean.
+The cooked seed/nut tastes like a nutty green bean or chestnut with the look and texture of a light-green jellybean and chews like a jellybean, as well.
 Pick off of the ground.
 Push seed/nut out.
 Might want to wear gloves due to some getting an allergic reaction.
 Wash off, can use buckwheat flour in water as a mild abrasive.

 Delicious stir fried for 10-15 minutes, then add salt.
 It will pop like popcorn, so keep the lid on, or bake for an hour in oven at 350F, or boil. // The seed can be boiled and used to thicken soups, porridges etc. It needs to be heated before being eaten in order to destroy a mildly acrimonious principle.
 An edible oil is obtained from the seed.(1)